Chechen relative of Boston suspects alleges Russian plot

 His family belongs to a Chechen diaspora dating back to the 1940s when Soviet leader Josef Stalin deported most of Chechnya's population to Central Asia over concerns they were collaborating with the advancing Nazi army.

-He said he had never met Tamerlan and denied rumours that he had once travelled to Chechnya.
+He said he had never met Tamerlan and denied rumors that he had once travelled to Chechnya.
 He added that the brothers were devout Muslims but that did not make them extremists.

 "I can't see anything wrong that, with age, people change their views and turn towards religion," he said.